-My pain specialist wants me to add acupuncture to my treatment regimen.
-I’ve made an appointment to see a provider, but I don’t understand how acupuncture works to help with chronic pain.
+Question: My pain specialist wants me to add acupuncture to my treatment regimen.
+I’ve made an appointment to see a provider, but I don’t understand, how does acupuncture help chronic pain?
 (I have neuropathy in my legs and feet.)
 Can you help me with a simple explanation that I can use when talking to my family and friends?

 Laura Bowman, M.D., is an acupuncture specialist practicing in Decatur, Georgia.
 She says that acupuncture treatment involves putting tiny solid needles in specific points of your body to treat various medical conditions and promote health.
 “Acupuncture points are physical locations at ‘communication bundles’ of nerves, blood vessels, and muscle planes,” she explains.
 “Acupuncture works by changing the specific communication pathway where the needle is inserted.
 Whatever the physical cause, the treatment can help relieve neuropathic pain.”
 For chronic pain, she recommends an initial series of weekly treatments for four to six weeks, then continued treatment at longer intervals as the problem comes under control.
 As part of a preventive health strategy, acupuncture treatments are recommended twice a year when the seasons change.